yuyanwang03/ComputerGraphics/README.md

 The program will allow the user to draw straight lines inside the application windows.
 As the assignment demands, these lines will be generated with the DDA method.
 The lines will be drawn from 2 points given by the user using the mouse left-clicks.

+If there has been loaded a toolbar, the user will not be allowed to draw on top of the toolbar.

 ### **Key number 2 (SDLK_2)**

 Same definition as for the previous section but instead of using DDA, the program will use the bresenham method.

+If there has been loaded a toolbar, the user will not be allowed to draw on top of the toolbar.

 ### **Key number 3 (SDLK_3)**